tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 * [Create an IAM user](#create-an-iam-user): First step is to create a new AWS IAM User to automate interactions with AWS.
 * [Save IAM credentials in Github secrets](#save-iam-credentials-in-github-secrets): Github provides and encrypted secret store that you can use to securely access 3rd-party credentials within a Github Workflow.
 * [Create S3 bucket to store deployment artifacts](#create-s3-bucket-to-store-deployment-artifact): Setup a bucket to store our deployment artifacts so they can be easily deployed and archived.
-* [Create Elastic Beanstalk application and environment](#create-elastic-beanstalk-application-and-environment): Create an new application and environment that we can deploy our app to.
+* [Create Elastic Beanstalk Application and Environment](#create-elastic-beanstalk-application-and-environment): Create an new application and environment that we can deploy our app to.
 * [Create the workflow yaml file in your repo](#create-the-workflow-yaml-file-in-your-repo): Workflows live in your repo in the *.github/workflows/* directory.
 * [Initial setup of the yaml file](#initial-setup-of-the-yaml-file): Setup your workflow with a trigger and some environment variables for readability and maintainability.
 * [Test job](#test-job): A job that will test our project.